 These were the words of my beloved English teacher Richard Reid (later to become a friend) who died last weekend at the comparatively young age of 75.
 Over the years I have heeded his advice.
 I’m sure you will find grammatical errors in this blog and certainly the odd things I’ve had published professionally have had good going overs by commissioning editors, but I try to get things right and I NEVER hover apostrophes.

 I was eleven when I first met Richard.
 I had been studying English with a different teacher for a few months and though I was good at the subject the lessons were mediocre.
 For reasons long forgotten I was moved to Richard’s class and I blossomed.
 I loved the lessons and I loved him.
 My penchant for truancy is widely discussed amongst relatives and friends, but I never missed one of Richard’s classes.
-Listening (behind the door) one evening, to my parents discussing my tendency to slope away from school and other numerous shortcomings, I heard my father say,
+Listening (behind the door) one evening, to my parents discussing my tendency to slope away from school and other multiple shortcomings, I heard my father say,

 “Look, she’s skipping games and domestic science, but she always goes back for English, so I don’t particularly care.”

 I was an incredibly thick child but I certainly expected to get top marks in English CSE.
 CSE’s is all we were entered in for.
 One morning in the school foyer Richard pulled me to one side.
 “You’re doing English GSCE in three week’s time, I’ve put you in for it, just you on your own.”
 I repaid him with an “A’.
 It’s an achievement I’m proud of, bearing in mind the usual study period for the qualification is two years.

 In adult life I gained ‘A’ level English Language and Literature for no other reason than Richard had instilled in me a love for the subject.
 I enjoyed my Monday evenings at Prudhoe High, but I missed Richard and always thought of him.
 Many years later we got together on Facebook and he became an encouraging follower of this blog.